 A 'Yacht Tender' is the description of a wide variety of small craft used to service yachts and originally was of heavy [ clinker construction ] and hoisted aboard in davits.

 The [ inflatable dinghy ] being the second type, designed to be easily stowed, when deflated, on board.
-In practice it often gives occupants a wet ride and is prone to being swept off course by the wind but has found universal acceptance as a compromise for tasks it is required to perform.
+In practice the inflatable dinghy yacht tender often gives occupants a wet ride and is prone to being swept off course by the wind but has found universal acceptance as a compromise for tasks it is required to perform.

-When purchasing an inflatable dinghy, make sure there is a seat or inflated buoyancy, compartment to sit on when rowing.
+When purchasing an inflatable dinghy yacht tender, make sure there is a seat or inflated buoyancy, compartment to sit on when rowing.
 If there is no seat, rowing will be difficult when seated in an impossible position.
-Incorporation of a plastic or plywood floor is an essential as it gives a stable platform to work from, and enhances the craft's performance being rowed or under power.
+Incorporation of a plastic or plywood floor is an essential as it gives a stable platform to work from, and enhances the inflatable dinghy's performance being rowed or under power.

 A lightweight outboard engine is a necessity for all-weather operations, with a small 2-hp engine and self-contained tank able to drive a heavily loaded yacht tender in most situations.